Cast Iron Seared Scallops

 • Lemon garlic butter: Saute minced garlic and lemon zest in butter, add a bit of lemon juice and then spoon over the scallops for a flavorful finish.

-• Avocado lime crema: For a light summer dinner, these cast iron seared scallops are delicious served over our bright avocado lime crema.
+• Avocado lime crema: For a light summer dinner, these cast iron seared scallops are delicious served over our bright Avocado Lime Crema.

 Scallop cut in half to reveal creamy, tender texture.